DEAP/deap/doc/examples/onemax.rst

 =======================

-The evaluation function is pretty simple in this case, we need to count the number of :data:`1` in the individual and this value.
+The evaluation function is pretty simple in this case, we need to count the number of ones in the individual.
 This is done by the following lines of code.
 ::